© Director of National Parks, 2011 | ISSN 1443-1238

 Providing national leadership

 Parks Australia is the Australian national focal point for the Convention on Biological Diversity and the Director of National Parks is the focal point for one of the key thematic areas of the convention, namely protected areas.
-Parks Australia, as the lead for the Australian Government, works to enhance Australia's reputation as a positive and strategic party to the convention.
+Parks Australia, as the lead agency for the Australian Government, works to enhance Australia's reputation as a positive and strategic party to the convention.
 Activities such as enhancing and sharing knowledge of Australia's biodiversity and promoting nationally consistent management of access to genetic resources contribute to implementing Australia's obligations under the convention.
-The Australian National Botanic Gardens supports national coordination of the role of Australia's botanic gardens in conserving biodiversity through national forums such as the Council of Heads of Australia's Botanic Gardens.
+The ANBG supports national coordination of the role of Australia's botanic gardens in conserving biodiversity through national forums such as the Council of Heads of Australia's Botanic Gardens.

 Australia's National Landscapes

 In October 2005 Tourism Australia and Parks Australia formed a unique partnership to create Australia's National Landscapes.
 This national strategic approach seeks to differentiate Australia's iconic natural and cultural destinations, and improve the delivery of quality visitor experiences in protected areas and surrounding regions.
 By highlighting our tourism assets, the program aims to promote and support the conservation of some of the world's most distinct and rich environments.